 Estate planning, when accomplished successfully, can add immediate return with little to no increase in portfolio risk.

-In contrast, if the family plans their estate effectively and avoids transfer tax, the savings will leave the family almost \$40 million ahead.
-Try earning \$40 million through excess performance.
+In contrast, if the family plans their estate effectively and avoids transfer tax, the savings will leave the family more than \$30 million ahead.
+Try earning \$30 million through excess performance.

-We believe that the best estate planning advisors use tools like recapitalization of businesses, freezes, discounts, and transfers into generation-skipping trusts to help protect family wealth.
+The best estate planning advisors use tools like recapitalization of businesses, freezes, discounts, and transfers into generation-skipping trusts to help protect family wealth.
 As the diagram below illustrates, effective planning can lead to an exponential advantage in family wealth over time.
 In this example, "Unicorn Investment Advisory" is an exceptional investment management firm, consistently beating the liquid markets by 100 basis points (or 1 percentage point).

 "Tortoise Wealth Advisors," meanwhile, is a planning-focused firm that only uses passive investments.
-The Tortoise team doesn't waste their resources attempting to beat the markets, but instead focuses its efforts on minimizing transfer taxes.
+The Tortoise team doesn't waste their resources attempting to beat the markets but instead focuses its efforts on minimizing transfer taxes.

 A wealthy 50-year-old couple with a 20-year-old child considers both firms.
 Neither spouse has used their lifetime or generation-skipping exemptions.
-Each has sufficient assets to use their exemptions and also to pay the taxes that will result from the Grantor status of the trusts.
+Each has sufficient assets to use their exemptions and also to pay the income taxes that will result from the grantor status of any trusts.
 For simplicity, all returns assume that taxes are paid by the grantor or outside of the portfolio.